LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 > Could not create another Distribution certificate
 > ```

-The full error message includes the phrase `reached the maximum number of available Distribution certificates`.
+The full error message is:

+> `Could not create another Distribution certificate, reached the maximum number of available Distribution certificates`

 These steps are needed to make room for a `Certificate`: